Redis Queue

 }

-Why do I get the error Workerman\Redis\Exception: Workerman Redis Wait Timeout (600 seconds)?
+Why am I getting the error Workerman\Redis\Exception: Workerman Redis Wait Timeout (600 seconds)

-This error only occurs in the asynchronous publishing interface Client::send().
-Asynchronous publishing first saves the message in local memory and then sends it to Redis when the process is idle.
-If the speed at which Redis receives messages is slower than the message production speed, or if the process is busy with other tasks and does not have enough time to synchronize the messages from memory to Redis, it can cause message congestion.
-If there is message congestion for more than 600 seconds, this error will be triggered.
+.
+Asynchronous sending first stores the message in local memory.
+When the process is idle, the message is sent to Redis.
+If Redis's receiving speed is slower than the message production speed, or if the process is always busy with other tasks and does not have enough time to synchronize the messages in memory to Redis, it can lead to message congestion.
+If message congestion exceeds 600 seconds, this error will be triggered.